-How does a five-day vacation under the blazing hot sun sound?
+How does a four-day vacation under the blazing hot sun sound?
 Well, mix that together with kayaking, hiking, rock climbing, and mountain biking and you have Desert School.
 Located in the picturesque Sun Lakes State Park in Eastern Washington, Desert School is school away from school.
 But instead of classrooms and lectures, students learn by exploring and experiencing the environment.

 Desert School is a great way to meet new people and also hang out with your buddies.
 All participants sleep in gender separated cabins and are broken into 6 coed groups during the day, all headed by experienced staff members.